Enter your postcode to compare companies Compare international removal companies

-You may face problems if you attempt to take in plants and plant material, inflammable goods, firearms and ammunition, alcohol, tobacco, perishable and non-perishable food.
+You may face problems if you attempt to take in plants/plant material, inflammable goods, firearms/ammunition, alcohol, tobacco, perishable and non-perishable food.

 Read up on New Zealand customs regulations if there is anything you remain unsure about.

 Once you are aware of what you can and cannot take into New Zealand, the packing process can begin.
-You need to pack your goods as safely and securely as you can.
+You need to pack your belongings as safely and securely as you can.

 Make sure all the boxes are labelled clearly with details about their contents and which room they will be taken into once the move is complete.
 If any boxes contain easily-breakable or particularly valuable items, write the word ‘fragile’ on them.
 Remember, your belongings might be in transit for weeks.

 All important documents should be filed away together, especially those related to your move.
-You don't want to be stood in line and realise your important documents are hundreds of miles away on a container ship.
+You don't want to be standing in line and realise your vital documents are hundreds of miles away on a container ship.

 If you do need assistance during the packing process, we can help by directing you to highly-experienced international movers with vast expertise to draw upon.
-When you have this kind of support behind you, you can avoid costs and reduce the chances of breakages occurring.
+When you have this kind of support behind you, you can avoid added costs and reduce the chances of breakages.

 If you're looking to send your items by air, remember that air freight will need to be packed by certified professionals.

-It may turn out that it’s more cost-effective to sell the car and buy a new one after your move, so do the research measure up the costs.
+It may turn out that it’s more cost-effective to sell the car and buy a new one after your international move, so the research measures up to the costs.

 If you do decide to take your car, it will need to be checked, registered, certified and licensed before you can drive it in the country.

-The car will definitely need to be in a roadworthy condition and able to pass a WoF test, which is similar to the MOTs we have in the UK.
+The car will definitely need to be in roadworthy condition and should be able to pass a Warrant of Fitness (WoF) test, which is similar to the MOTs we have in the UK.

 If your car is over 20 years old, you may not have to prove the vehicle meets all the usual criteria if other expectations can be met.

 You may be able to take your pets with you to New Zealand as long as certain criteria are met.
-There may be substantial paperwork to deal with and your pet may require a range of vaccinations, but guidance is available.
+There may be substantial paperwork to deal with and your pet may require a range of vaccinations, but there is guidance available.

 The vast majority of pets will need to be at least 12 weeks of age, have a passport and be vaccinated against rabies.
-If moving dogs to New Zealand, you will need to ensure they receive tapeworm treatment.
-Parasite treatments may also be necessary, and the general preparation period for importing dogs lasts around 180 days.
+When moving dogs to New Zealand, you will need to ensure they receive tapeworm treatment.
+Parasite treatments may also be necessary, with the general preparation period for importing dogs lasting around 180 days.

 Make sure your pets become used to their travel crates long before the move so they can relax during the flight.

-Our international mover partners can provide you with all the advice that you need on New Zealand pet import and moving pets to New Zealand.
-At Compare My Move, we work with reputable partners that can provide you with all the advice you need on meeting regulations and transporting your pets to New Zealand with you safely and securely.
+Our international moving partners can provide you with all the advice that you need on New Zealand pet import and moving pets to New Zealand.
+At Compare My Move, we work with reputable international removal companies that can provide you with all the advice you need on meeting regulations and transporting your pets to New Zealand safely and securely.

-Here's some guidance on what you need to know ahead of residing in New Zealand.
+Here's some guidance on what you need to know ahead of moving to New Zealand.

 Once you have been working temporarily in New Zealand for a certain period of time, you will be able to apply for a Permanent Residence Visa.

-Although this won’t make you a citizen of New Zealand, you will be able to enjoy various benefits also given to the country’s citizens, including health care and education as well as the right to vote.
+Although this won’t make you a citizen of New Zealand, you will be able to enjoy various benefits also given to the country’s citizens, including health care, education and the right to vote.

 You will need to meet at have been living in New Zealand on a continuous basis for two years and must have spent a minimum of 184 days in the country for each of these two years.